Stakinglab Price Reaches $0.0035 on Major Exchanges (LABX)

-Stakinglab (CURRENCY:LABX) traded 1% higher against the US dollar during the 24-hour period ending at 21:00 PM E.T. on August 22nd.
-During the last seven days, Stakinglab has traded down 9.1% against the US dollar.
-Stakinglab has a total market capitalization of $1,400.90 and $3.00 worth of Stakinglab was traded on exchanges in the last day.
-One Stakinglab coin can now be bought for about $0.0035 or 0.00000007 BTC on cryptocurrency exchanges.
+Stakinglab (CURRENCY:LABX) traded up 1% against the U.S. dollar during the 24-hour period ending at 21:00 PM ET on August 22nd.
+One Stakinglab coin can now be purchased for $0.0035 or 0.00000007 BTC on major cryptocurrency exchanges.
+Over the last seven days, Stakinglab has traded 9.1% lower against the U.S. dollar.
+Stakinglab has a market cap of $1,400.90 and approximately $3.00 worth of Stakinglab was traded on exchanges in the last day.

 - Zenon (ZNN) traded 3.3% lower against the dollar and now trades at $10.20 or 0.00020647 BTC.